Inaugural APRC 2019

 - Published papers will be posted on the open access online conference archive.

-The Conference will be held in Nairobi, Kenya
+The inaugural African Parliamentary Research Conference will be held at the Crowne Plaza Hotel, Nairobi, Kenya Road, UpperHill

 Director, Information and Research Services,